Rising-Stars-by-Sunshine/Jiaolun_Zhou_PS3/Code/Readme.md

+# Data query process and how this data is got?
+Visit https://www.daas-auto.com/supermarket_data_De/109.html and https://www.jdpower.com/cars/2022/acura/ilx.
+These two websites provide professional data about cars in China and oversea markets.
+This paper manually collects data of 400 cars and use this data for training and testing.
+If in the future publication, more data is needed, just visit these two websites and get more data.

 # How to use this notebook and the data?
-First, go to the url provided and press download.
-Any data can be used in this model, just make sure the data can be used in the model.
+First, go to the url provided and search for any car that can be included in this model.
+Remember to get all the data requeired in the model.

 Then, download the model.py, this is a sample code used for analyzing the car information.
 Any code can be used, just make sure it's in line with SALib's requirement.